goug71/yarobs/README.md

 - a tarball on local medium or remote fetched by busyvox/curl
 - a simple tmpfs overlay which then could be initialized with just any other script (including cloudInit)

-It is suitable for baremetal, VMs or container, trigered and configured at run-time by kernel command line
+It is suitable for baremetal, VMs or container, triggered and configured at run-time by kernel command line